CapitolCityCoders/GraniteParchmentShears/README.md

 # Granite Parchment Shears

 A two player game of Rock-Paper-Scissors.
-[Granite Parchment Shears](http://granite-parchment-shears.herokuapp.com/)
+[Granite Parchment Shears](http://granite-parchment-shears.herokuapp.com/) Create a new game and access code, invite a friend and THROW!

 Created with: React, React Router, SocketIO, Express, PostgreSQL w/ KNEX, Browserify, Skeleton.css

+### Components
 Uses a Menu component that routes to Game component based on access code.
 -See /client/main.js

-### Components
   * Menu
   	* Create
   	* Join